CDRH/orphan_train/README.md

 The solution is to wrap the following around the link: `{% relativeUrl **"/your-root-relative-link-here/"** %}`.
 This uses a shortcode found in the .eleventy.js file to turn the root-relative link to a relative link.

 # Adding a new page
-When making a new `.liquid` page, the header and footer can be added by using `{%render header urlRoot: baseRoot %}`.
+When making a new `.liquid` page, the header and footer can be added by using `{%render 'header' urlRoot: baseRoot %}`.
 The baseRoot is to turn the header/footer's links into a working relative link, similar to what was mentioned above.
 The baseRoot can be calculated by adding the following line on your page:

 `{% capture baseRoot %}{% relativeUrl "/" %}{% endcapture %}`